wso2/docs-choreo-dev/en/docs/choreo-samples/samples-overview.md

 # Samples Overview

 Choreo provides an extensive collection of samples for a wide range of use cases.
-You can quickly deploy and explore these samples to easily understand core functionalities of the platform.
+You can quickly deploy and explore these samples to easily understand the core functionalities of the platform.

 ## Prerequisites